rspec/rspec.github.io/source/blog/2015-10-31-rspec-compsable-matchers.md

 In an RSpec expectation expression like `expect(object_1).to eq(object_2)` there are two primary objects at play, the **target** and the **matcher**.
-The **target** object is created by "expect" and exposes `to` (and `to_not`) which takes the matcher is is responsible for invoking `matches?` on it.
+The **target** object is created by "expect" and exposes `to` (and `to_not`) which takes a matcher and is responsible for invoking `matches?` on it.

 It's possible to see this happening in an IRB session, e.g: